 About the test

-In 2800 BC, the Bell Beaker people arrived in Britain, and half a millennia later, Kent entered the Bronze Age, with arrows found in burial sites.
+In 2800 BC, the Bell Beakers arrived in Britain, and half a millennia later, Kent entered the Bronze Age, with arrows found in burial sites.
 The Bell Beakers, who facilitated this transformation, brought not only knowledge of metallurgy but also new styles of art and experience in trade.
 But what happened to the builders of those megaliths?
 Did they survive the arrival of the Bell Beakers, or were they replaced?
 Were they local to Britain, or were they also immigrants?
-Where did the megalith builders and Bell Beaker people come from, and what was their genetic legacy?
-For a very long time, we could only guess the origin of these people.
+Where did the megalith builders and Bell Beakers come from, and what was their genetic legacy?
+For a very long time, we could only guess their origin.

 This, however, changed in 2018 with the sequencing of ancient genomes from Kent, which allowed studying the origins of the people throughout six millennia for the first time.
 With the availability of 15 genomes recovered from eleven sites in Kent (Eastry, Folkestone (Dover Hill), Sittingbourne (Highsted), East Kent, Cliffs End Farm, Margetts Pit, Isle of Sheppey, Trottiscliffe, Kent's Cavern in Devon), we can finally tell the story of the men and women of Kent and understand how the arrival of the Bell Beakers changed them.